-So we gotta say, this is super sad for us.
-We LOVE the MagicBand wearables and this move is the first of many to remove this part of the Disney experience.
+So we gotta say, the fact that Disney is no longer offering the Free MagicBands ( or character luggage tags) is super sad for us.
+We LOVE the MagicBand wearables and this move is the first of many to allow parks, resorts, and dining access completely from your phone.
 For the present, MagicBands will still be available and are not being discontinued yet.
-Discounted MagicBands will still be available to Resort Guests and you can still get MagicBands on shopDisney.com.
+Discounted MagicBands will still be available to Resort Guests for 5 dollars each in the My Disney Experience app and you can still get MagicBands on shopDisney.com.

 60 Day Dining Reservations

 This affects you MOST if you hope to walk up to a restaurant and wait for a table.
 At present this doesn’t seem like an option.
-In order to be seated you must have a reservation.
+In order to be seated, you must have a reservation.
 But, never fear, it doesn’t mean you miss out on your favorite restaurants, just that you have to plan for them now.
 Grab our Disney Dining Planner to get started and make this a fun part of your planning.
-We have the dining lists for each park included and planner pages for each day of your trip, so you can plan out your restaurants ahead of time, and make the Advanced Dining Reservation at the 60 day mark.
+We have the dining lists for each park included and planner pages for each day of your trip, so you can plan out your restaurants ahead of time, and make the Advanced Dining Reservation at the 60-day mark.

-No Dining Plans
+No Disney Dining Plans

 The removal of the Disney Dining Plan has us a little baffled, but we imagine it has something to do with capacity, staffing levels, and the need to regain months of lost revenue from the parks being closed.
 That said all Free Dining Promotions that were included in packages have been removed.
-The Disney Dining Plan is currently not available through 2020 and 2021.
+The Disney Dining Plan is currently not available through 2021.
 But, we do expect that once Disney gets a handle on the new normal, that this may change.
-The opportunity to pay for all your dining costs up front, is sometimes a hidden godsend in the way of Disney Budget planning and sometimes can prevent you from spending too much later.
+The opportunity to pay for all your dining costs upfront is sometimes a hidden godsend in the way of Disney Budget planning and sometimes can prevent you from spending too much later.

-As part of the No Fastpass rule guests can expect physical distancing to be in place.
+Ahhhh.
+Another casualty in the 2020 Walt Disney World Closing Saga!
+Disney Fastpasses.
+Truthfully we don’t know if these babies will ever come back.
+But as of right now they are definitely off the table as part of your Disney World Vacation Planning tasks.
+As part of the, No Fastpass rule guests can expect physical distancing to be in place.
 We’ll see this in ride queue lines, with markers on the ground for family groups to stand at least 6 feet apart.
 And on the ride itself with empty seats between family groups.
 In the Asian Disney Parks, we saw alternating seats simply blocked off with tape, so can expect something similar here.

 At one point we anticipate a replacement will be in place, similar to the Boarding Pass system for Rise of the Resistance.
 Because Fastpass+ was a way of life for many, and not all guests, even at limited capacity, will be ok with having to wait in long Ines for every ride on their trip.
-So we do expect a solution is in development here that will allow timed ticketing for ride access.
-News shared recently though is that no virtual queues will be in place soon.
-But maybe mid 2021 we’ll see something.
-Fingers crossed .
+Thankfully FastPasses WERE slated to return to Walt Disney World early this year, but we’re not seeing the official FastPass update on the webpage yet!